-Meanwhile, the Queen, throughout her 57 year reign, has been steadily giving up privileges other monarchs took for granted.
-Her royal household — including her family, her staff, and the upkeep on several houses — is $60 Million each year.
-While this is a princely sum, it has been frozen for 20 years and its purchasing power has dropped by 75%.
-Moreover, the Queen now pays income tax, which further reduces that figure.
+Meanwhile, the queen, throughout her 60-plus-year reign, has been steadily giving up privileges other monarchs took for granted.
+Her royal household — including her family, her staff, and the upkeep on several houses — is $60 million each year.
+While this is a princely sum, it has been frozen for 20 years and its purchasing power has dropped by 75 percent.
+Moreover, the queen now pays income tax, which further reduces that figure.

-Meanwhile, Elizabeth must regularly appear among her subjects and work her royal charm to build support and allegience to herself.
+Meanwhile, Elizabeth must regularly appear among her subjects and work her royal charm to build support and allegiance to herself.
 As British journalist Malcom Muggeridge observed in the Post back in 1957:

 When, as in the case of Queen Elizabeth II, a monarch only reigns, with no ruling powers whatsoever, it is inevitable that the focus of interest should be transferred from the office to the person.

-Fortunately, Muggeridge concedes, the Queen does a fairly good job of projecting this royal mystique, despite the disenchanted mood of post-war Britain.
+Muggeridge concedes the queen does a fairly good job of projecting this royal mystique, despite the disenchanted mood of post-war Britain.